Trust Centre : Our Terms of Business, Policies and Procedures

 We will ensure that when we are conveying the deceased person from their place of death, we do so with dignity and respect and they are covered at all times in line with law.

-Typically we use our private hearse vehicle to collect the person who has died.
-We will go straight to our funeral home (at 3 Blenheim Road, Minehead), and place the min our mortuary facilities in a suitable bay/position for their size, where they will stay until their funeral.
+Typicallywe use our private hearse vehicle to collect the person who has died.
+We willgo straight to our funeral home, and place them in our clinical, secure, mortuary facilities in a suitable bay/position for their size, where they will stay until their funeral.

-We provide appropriate space for every deceased person in our mortuary facility, and we do not have more than we can accommodate at any one time.
+We provide appropriate space for every deceasedperson in our mortuary facility in our purpose built refrigeration, and we donot have more than we can accommodate at any one time.

-If you have opted for a cremation and your loved one has an electronic device inside their body, such as a pacemaker, Amanda-Louise can remove this as its a requirement of the crematoria.
-We will ask for written consent from the contractual client for this procedure.
+If you have opted for a cremation and your loved one has an electronic device inside theirbody, such as a pacemaker, Amanda-Louise or our other Funeral Directors willcarry out the procedure for removing the same, as its a requirement of thecrematoria.
+We will ask for written consent from the contractual client forthis procedure.

 We will gently wash the deceased person in readiness for their funeral, and if requested to do so, will change their clothing as agreed.